 - (10) Trees, shrubs and other plants provide numerous human health benefits such as shading ultraviolet radiation, reducing rates of respiratory disease and illness and stress management; and - (11) Trees, shrubs and other plants have an important impact on the desirability of land and, consequently, on property values, as well as benefitting commercial activity by creating a more enjoyable environment.
-(AMENDED 03/21/89) - (12) Certain flowering trees, shrubs, and other plans are important sources of pollen and nectar for pollinators. - (b) Based upon the findings set forth in subsection (a), the Board declares that it is not only desirable but essential to the health, safety, and welfare of all persons living or working within the town's planning jurisdiction, present and future, to protect certain existing trees and tree stands and, under the circumstances set forth in this article, to require the planting of new trees, especially larger trees, in certain types of developments, and to ensure the protection of those trees whether on individual lots or on common space.
+(AMENDED 03/21/89) - (12) Certain flowering trees, shrubs, and other plans are important sources of pollen and nectar for pollinators. - (13) Native trees and shrubs are important, and essential, host plants for native butterfly and moth caterpillars. - (b) Based upon the findings set forth in subsection (a), the Board declares that it is not only desirable but essential to the health, safety, and welfare of all persons living or working within the town's planning jurisdiction, present and future, to protect certain existing trees and tree stands and, under the circumstances set forth in this article, to require the planting of new trees, especially larger trees, in certain types of developments, and to ensure the protection of those trees whether on individual lots or on common space.